mishani0x0ef/ReportJ/README.md

 ## Restrictions

 Report information could be added only into editable text fields on page.
-It works on issue's details and on agile as well.
+In Jira it works on issue's details and on agile as well.
 Maybe it works somewhere else, but it's main pages I'm personally using :)

 ## Base workflows

 ### Add Issue Summary

 The best way to get this information - use context menu on right mouse click.
-In that menu after extension installation you could find additional point - "ReportJ add issue summary".
-So just do right mouse click in some editable field and choose mentioned point - title from issue will be automatically added to field.
+Just do right mouse click in some editable field and choose "ReportJ add issue summary" point from context menu - title from issue will be added to field.

 ### Add pre-defined template

-Often we should report some common activities such as status meetings, retrospectives, deployments etc. To make it easier you could use "Reporting Templates" feature.
-It's allow you to define your common activities once and than use it at any moment.
+Often we should report some common activities such as status meetings, retrospectives, deployments etc. ReportJ has "Reporting Templates" feature which allow you to define your common activities once and than use it at any moment.

 *To configurate reporting templates:*